Homesteading Family Logo

 Homemade sugar scrub in a glass container.

-Is Sugar Scrub Good For Your Skin?
+What Is a Sugar Scrub

-Sugar naturally helps cleanse the skin and dissolve dead skin cells.
-It can be used all over the body instead of just the face.
-This recipe is for hands and body, so I recommend finding a product specifically for the face if you need that.
-The skin on our faces tends to be a little more sensitive.
+Please note that this recipe is for a hand and body scrub, so I recommend finding a product specifically for the face if you need that.
+The skin on our faces tends to be a little more sensitive, and this recipe could be a tad harsh.

 As you use it, you will continue to see the benefits.
 Your moisturized skin will glow!
 Your body will thank you, and you will feel like you created your own mini spa!